The Freeman Field Mutiny

 What is the Freeman Field Mutiny?
 How can you have a mutiny on dry land?

-In 1945 the Army Air Corps (Air Forces) formed the all-Negro (African American/Black) 477th Bombardment Group were assigned first to Selfridge Field, outside of Detroit, Michigan.
-There a Negro officer applied to membership at the base Officer's Club.
+In 1945 the Army Air Corps (Air Forces) formed the 477th Bombardment Group.
+The 477th Bombardment Group was assigned first to Selfridge Field, outside of Detroit, Michigan.
+There a African American officer applied to membership at the base Officer's Club .
 The response from Gen. Frank O Hunter, Commander of the 1st Air Force was that as long as he was commander of the 1st Air Force, no bases under his command would have racial mixing.

-Congress reacted by appropriating $75,000 to build an all-black officer's club.
+Congress reacted by appropriating $75,000 to build an officer's club for African Americans.
 However, the 477th were transferred to Godman Field, near Ft.
 Knox, Kentucky before this became a reality.
 Later, the 477th were again transferred to Freeman Field, in Seymour, Indiana, not far from Ft.
 Knox.

-The base protocol assigned "trainees" to Officer's Club #1, an old dilapidated building badly in need of repairs.
+The base protocol assigned "trainees", African Americans, to Officer's Club #1, an old dilapidated building badly in need of repairs.
 Whereas, white "instructors" were assigned to the new, comfortable, and fully functioning Officer's Club #2.

 Observing the separate, but unequal facilities, the African American pilots decided to take action.
 Organized by former labor leader, Lt.
-Coleman Young, on the evening of April 5, 1945 a group of black officers requested entry into Club #2.
+Coleman Young, on the evening of April 5, 1945 a group of African American officers requested entry into Club #2.
 They were denied.
 About one-half hour later another group requested entry into Club #2.
 When they were denied entry, Lt.
 Marsden Thompson brushed past the officer on duty and the others followed without incident.
-Later, other black officers followed.
+Later, other African American officers followed.

-One hundred and one black officers refused to sign the statement.
+One hundred and one African American officers refused to sign the statement.
 This refusal to obey a direct order from a superior officer in time of war, could have ultimately been punishable by death.
 Word of the arrests spread and the arrested officers were transferred back to Godman Field and placed under arrest with armed guard and guard dogs.
 By contrast, the German prisoners of war being held there had complete freedom of movement on the premises.
-In fact, they mocked the black officers for the treatment they were receiving at the hands of their own country.
+In fact, they mocked the African American officers for the treatment they were receiving at the hands of their own country.

 Three of the officers were held over for trial.
 Two were fined and released.
 One, Lt.
 Roger Terry,was court martialed, fined, suffered loss of rank, and dishonorably discharged from the Army for "jostling".
 As a result of this incident, Col. Selway was relieved of his command, and was replaced with Col. Benjamin O. Davis, Jr. Two of the 477th bomb squadrons was inactivated, and the 99th fighter squadron was added to the 477th becoming the 477th Composite Group.
 In 1946 it was reassigned to Lockbourne Air Force Base in Ohio, and deactivated in 1947.